IFE-ILE Afro-Cuban Dance & Music

 About the Festival

-The IFÉ-ILÉ Afro-Cuban Dance Festival, formerly called BAILA USA, features a series of 20 Afro-Cuban dance and music workshops taught by both local and out-of-town master artists, bilingual discussions and dialogues on Cuban arts and culture, dance parties and a dance gala performance featuring workshop participants and teachers.
+The IFÉ-ILÉ Afro-Cuban Dance Festival features a series of 18 Afro-Cuban dance and music workshops taught by both local and out-of-town master artists, bilingual discussions and dialogues on Cuban arts and culture, dance parties and a dance gala performance featuring workshop participants and teachers.

-At last year's festival, participants of the dance workshops hailed from as far away as Japan, San Francisco, Chicago, Boston, New York City and Washington, DC.
-The festival performance at Coconut Grove Playhouse was so well-received that the audiences begged for a second, encore performance, which took place two weeks later at the Manuel Artime Theatre, thanks to the generous contribution of a patron at the first performance.
-Six hundred people attended the first Gala performance of "Guaguanco: The Rumba Musical "and 450 attended the second.
-Last year's festival was also covered by numerous media outlets including the Miami Herald, El Nuevo Herald, Miami New Times, WLRN Radio, Hot 105, WDNA 88.9, Miami Today, El Diario de las Americas, Neighbors, Telemiami and various articles in independent printed and online magazines and websites such as those of the Greater Miami Convention and Visitors Bureau.
+Every year, participants of the dance workshops hail from as far away as Japan, Canada, California, Belgium, Chicago, Boston, New York City, Atlanta, Michigan and Washington, DC.
+The festival performances are always well received by the audiences.
+Last year's festival was also covered by numerous media outlets including the Miami Herald, El Nuevo Herald, Miami New Times, El Diario de las Americas, Neighbors and various articles in independent printed and online magazines and websites such as those of the Greater Miami Convention and Visitors Bureau.

-Previous festivals have been similarly successful, featuring renowned artists such as Katherine Dunham.
+Previous festivals have been similarly successful, featuring renowned artists such as the late Katherine Dunham.
 More information about the IFE-ILE Afro-Cuban Dance & Music Festival

 About IFÉ-ILÉ

-IFÉ-ILÉ is a non-profit (501c3) organization dedicated to the preservation, promotion and cultivation of Afro-Cuban culture and folklore through the arts.
-IFÉ-ILÉ aims to develop cross-cultural understanding and to educate community members and visitors through traditional and contemporary dance, music performances, festivals, lectures, dramatic presentations, poetry readings, and any other suitable art form.
+IFÉ-ILÉ is a non-profit (501c3) organization dedicated to the preservation, promotion and cultivation of Afro-Cuban culture and dance.
+IFÉ-ILÉ aims to develop cross-cultural understanding and to educate community members and visitors through traditional and contemporary dance, festivals, and lectures.

 Neri Torres weaves the elements of entertainment, social impact and education into all of the organization's programs and performances.
 In addition to its annual festival, IFÉ-ILÉ performs throughout Miami-Dade County and gives interactive, educational workshops at schools, colleges and universities, museums and other festivals and events.
 More information about IFE-ILE